Skip to main content

 How our WebSocket connection works

-Using WebSockets is a secure and efficient method of transmitting data between the browser and the server.
+WebSockets provide a secure and efficient way to send data between a visitor’s browser and the Fresh Relevance servers.

 3. Select the Network tab.